Mátrai borzaska – Pork chops coated in grated potatoes

 Spoon the garlic sour cream over the chops and scatter grated cheese on top.

-Place the pork chops in the preheated oven and roast for about 10-15 minutes until cheese gets golden.
+Place the pork chops in the preheated oven and roast for about 25-30 minutes or until cheese gets golden.